 The Umayyad Mosque or Great Mosque of Aleppo was first constructed in the heart of the old city of Aleppo during the reign of Umayyad caliph al-Walid I ibn 'Abd al-Malik (r.
 705-715/86-96 AH) or his successor, Sulayman (r.
 715-717/96-99 AH).
-The building reflects the antiquity and layered history of Aleppo itself: it sits on the site of a Byzantine cathedral, and the mosque of today does not retain its original form, having witnessed a number of renovations and reconstructions in its over one thousand years of continuous use.
+The building reflects the antiquity and layered history of Aleppo itself: the mosque of today does not retain its original form, having witnessed a number of renovations and reconstructions in its over one thousand years of continuous use.

 The form of the mosque